 In Lurgan College pupils are encouraged to strive, not only to achieve their full academic potential, but also to develop into fully rounded individuals and to show care and consideration towards each other.

 The school values its partnership with parents.
-Parents’ Evenings are held annually for all year groups.
+Parents’ Meetings are held annually for all year groups.
 Parents are encouraged to contact the school at any time and the school will contact parents if there are any concerns about their child.

 Lurgan College is a listening school.
 We pay particular attention to what our pupils have to say.
 The School Council, made up of members of every year group in the school, constitutes an integral part of the school’s overall decision-making processes.
 The pupils’ views are canvassed on a wide range of issues (including the quality of teaching and learning) and the findings impact directly on the overall strategic direction of the school, featuring prominently in the School Development Plan.‘